kentaguilar/RapidORM/README.md

 SQL Server, MYSQL, SQLite

 ## Getting Started
+This right here is a sample for SQL Server.
+- First off, you need to import the RapidORM packages from NuGet.
+As easy as finding "RapidORM" after clicking Manage NuGet from your project.
+Install those two packages and you're all set to use RapidORM.

 - Create a database wrapper class inside your project.
 Create a static method.
 The content shoud be the instantiation of the DBConnection class.
 Reference RapidORM.Data.
 Like so,